bbopt/nomad/doc/user_guide/source/index.rst

 ==================

 .. warning::
-   NOMAD is a blackbox optimization software.

    This user guide is specific to NOMAD 4.

    NOMAD 3 is still available.
-It will be replaced by NOMAD 4 in the future.
+It will be completely replaced by NOMAD 4 in the future.

    Get NOMAD 3 and 4 at `<https://www.gerad.ca/nomad/>`_.

+NOMAD is a blackbox optimization software.
 A general presentation of NOMAD is given in :ref:`introduction`.

 **New users** of NOMAD should refer to